NEWECX/vendor-sdk/doc/use-newecx-cli.md

         ├── agreed-header.js
         └── fields-maps.js

 1. data/inventory.csv is the feed that contains latest diamonds that are available to sell.
-You will need copy it to here and keep only the latest one in here.
+You will need to copy it to here and keep only the latest one.

 2. data/assets contains all assets of diamonds that passed validation process.
-How to download assets are explained in the late advance session.
+How to download assets are explained in the late advance docs.

-3. report folder contains report files after each operations.
+3. report folder contains reports after each operations.

 4. src/agreed-header.js and src/fields-maps.js are used by newecx command.
 They provide instructions for how to validate data and transform values in your inventory csv.